smartive/giuseppe/docs/ErrorHandling.md

 ## Error handling

 As long as some runtime errors happen, you can do something with them.
-It's possible to register multiple `@ErrorHandler` for a controller - altough the are replaced.
+It's possible to register multiple `@ErrorHandler` for a controller - although they are replaced.
 Those are called when an error happens during the execution of the method or the parameter parsing process.
 You can register an `@ErrorHandler` for a specific (or multiple specific) error classes and even register your